devmil/parrot-zik-2-supercharge/README.md

 ## Usage
 The structure of this project replicates the steps neccessary to create your own patched Parrot Zik 2 app.
+When a Script is referred then just take the correct version for your OS (sh, cmd)

 ### 00_source
 Copy the original Parrot Zik 2 apk (base.apk) into this directory.